huikul/DexterousGrasp/README.md

 # Introduction
-**Please don't spread this repository before our paper is accepted**
+**Please don't spread this repository before our paper is accepted.**

 ## Abstract